Frezmati221/mln/python/README.md

 keeps the model focused on imbalance regimes where the TP/SL grid historically offered positive expectancy, which materially improves hit rate versus taking every signal.

+### High-edge curriculum

+Low-edge timestamps tend to label as flat, which overwhelms the direction head.
+You can now focus training on the most actionable slices via `training.min_edge_pips` (skip examples whose historical reward was weaker than the threshold) and `training.flat_class_dropout` (probability of discarding flat labels during training).
+Together these act as a curriculum that doubles down on favorable opportunities and materially improves walk-forward win rate without adding latency at inference.

 ## Quick Status Check

 Need to know what to do next?
 Run: